coverclock/com-diag-grandote/README.md

 can't afford - or can't find - developers with that skill set and that level of expertise.
-I myself need to come up to speed with some of the more recent C++ features, and determine how I might leverage them in the kind of work that I do..
+I myself need to come up to speed with some of the more recent C++ features, and determine how I might leverage them in the kind of work that I do.
 Perhaps my interest in Grandote means I'm not ready to give up on C++ quite yet.

 ## Repositories